NHRI engagement with civil society and other national stakeholders

 © Merlijn Hoek/Flickr

 NHRIs are credited for being ‘bridge-builders’ between civil society and the State.
-NHRIs may cooperate with NGOs and other stakeholders to promote the effective implementation of the Convention and the ECtHR’s judgments.
-Such a cooperation can bring together the expertise of the various actors and increase capacity and awareness of the importance of, and ways to work on, ECHR implementation.
+NHRIs may cooperate with NGOs and other stakeholders to promote the effective implementation of the ECtHR’s judgments.
+Such a cooperation can bring together the expertise of the various actors and increase capacity and awareness of the importance of, and ways to work on, ECtHR implementation.

 Armenia – Joint discussions with NGOs